Awabakal: Butterfly Cave

-The Butterfly Cave at West Wallsend is part of “women’s business” related to birthing, and has been the subject of decades of active protection by women.
+The Butterfly Cave at West Wallsend is part of "women's business" related to birthing, and has been the subject of decades of active protection by women.
 However, the site sits on privately owned land allotted for a growing housing estate, owned by Hammersmith Management which is owned by the Roche Group.
 As of late 2021, women must seek permission to cross the owned land, despite the site being a protected site under the Federal Aboriginal and Torres Strait Islander Heritage Protection (ATSIHP) Act and was recognised as a New South Wales 'Aboriginal Place' in 2013.
+In 2019, the cave and its surrounds were recognised by the federal government as a significant Aboriginal area.

+Following 13 years of local activism, representation, and negotiation with the former owners, the NSW Government acquired a parcel of land surrounding the Butterfly Cave that was earmarked for development by Hammersmith Management, which is owned by the Roche Group.

 Centres

 The Awabakal Environmental Education Centre began operating in 1976.
 It is an NSW Department of Education and Communities facility.
 The centre provides opportunities for teachers and students in the Hunter Region to learn about the environment and human interactions with the natural world.
 Wollotuka, meaning an 'eating and meeting place' originally began as a support programme in 1983 to assist and promote university studies for indigenous people.
 Wollotuka's all indigenous staff moved into their new building, Birabahn in 2002, and the Wollotuka Institute was officially established in 2009.